martaver/ShouldBe/README.md

 # ShouldBe
 Beautiful object graph assertions for C#.

-Being fine-grained and precise in our tests is important in order to maximize coverage and ensure that future changes don't break our specifications.
-But the cost of being precise is a load of syntactical overhead that affects readability.
+Granularity is important when testing in order to maximize coverage and provide precise feedback.
+But the cost of being precise is a often a lot of syntactical overhead that affects readability and productivity.

-ShouldBe greatly enhances testing assertions in two areas: **readability** and **productivity**.
+ShouldBe greatly enhances testing assertions' **readability** and **productivity**.

 ## Readability benefits
-ShouldBe eliminates tests that look like this:
+ShouldBe is a structured approach to constraint assertion and eliminates tests that look like this (e.g. in NUnit):

     var actual = OrderProvider.GetOrder();
     Assert.That(actual.Id, Is.GreaterThan(0));